24 Jun Why and When to Dethatch Your Nebraska Lawn

 Suspect your lawn may need to be dethatched?
 Before you proceed you should know that not every lawn requires power raking or “dethatching”.
 However, whenever thatch has built up in the lawn you should strongly consider it.
 Thatch is harmful to your turf and there comes a point when getting rid of that thatch becomes essential for your yard’s health.
 Here is some important information to consider if you are thinking about having your lawn dethatched.

-When to Dethatch Your Lawn
+When to Dethatch Your Lawn in Nebraska

 Before you do anything, you should check to see how thick your lawn’s thatch layer is.
 You can do this by taking a spade or a garden trowel and digging out a small wedge from the soil.
 You can then get an idea of just how much thatch is present.
 If the layer of thatch exceeds 2 inches, then it is time to consider dethatching your lawn or hiring a lawn care professional in Omaha to take care of it for you.
 You may have already noticed the signs before testing such as weak growth and dull grass color.